-The 'Cleaner Ocean Foundation' (COF) is a not for profit organisation with charitable objects that is dedicated to achieving its aims, two of which are ocean conservation and tackling climate change.
-We aim to achieve our objects in a number of ways incidental to our main ideals, via practical research into ways of filtering plastic from seawater and with our ocean awareness initiatives and by developing low carbon waterborne transport that is solar and wind powered, eliminating fossil fuels in the hope of containing global warming.
+The 'Cleaner Ocean Foundation' (COF) is a not for profit organisation with charitable objects that is dedicated to achieving its aims, two of which are ocean conservation, advocacy and tackling climate change.
+We aim to achieve our objects in a number of ways incidental to our main ideals, via practical research into ways of:

 COF is also keen to promote the blue and ocean economies to help others to provide jobs for a circular economy in a changing world, provided that such exploitation is non-polluting and therefore sustainable, hence all revolving around our main conservational objectives and advocacy.

 We are not supported by any Government or Non-Governmental initiatives, grants or other contributions such as the G7 Challenge or Horizon 2020 calls for proposals.
 Though we have applied 3 times - but cannot afford to dissipate our limited resources on further applications that are likely to be treated similarly, perhaps in favour of preferred developers, though this may leave a gap in our knowledge that (apparently) still remains to be filled.

 We may work on crowd funding in coming years and educational information dissemination via patents, by way of example.
 Patents are an economical means of getting valuable information to the right people.
 By publishing we hope to inspire others to do what we are doing.
 They may have more resources and connections, with feet in the right camps of stakeholders, where we are outsiders.
 Filings of such application is not profit motivated, though may contribute to a fighting fund.